SEMINOLE INDIAN SCOUTS CEMETERY ASSOCIATION

 Elders (Ages 80 and above)

-Elders are not required to pay dues but may if they choose.
+• Not required to pay dues but may do so voluntarily.

 ARTICLE III - DUES AND FINANCES